Gscorreia89/pyChemometrics/docs/tutorial.rst

 The main objects ChemometricsPCA, ChemometricsPLS and ChemometricsPLSDA consist of wrappers for scikit-learn Principal Component Analysis and Partial Least Squares Regression objects.
-They have been made to mimic as much as possible scikit-learn classifiers, from their internal properties, and therefore can be interfaced with other components of scikit-learn, such as the a klearn::`Pipeline`.
+They have been made to mimic as much as possible scikit-learn classifiers, from their internal properties, and therefore can be interfaced with other components of scikit-learn, such as the sklearn::`Pipeline`.

 These wrappers contain implementations of various routines and metrics commonly seen in the Chemometric and metabonomic literature.
 PRESS and Q2Y estimation, permutation testing, Hotelling T2 for outlier detection of scores, VIP scores for variable importance.